vessl-ai/hyperpocket/tools/valyu/get-context/README.md

 To use this tool, you need to provide a JSON object with the following properties:

 * `query`: The search query to fetch context for.
+* `search_type`: The type of search to perform, defaults to 'all' which is proprietary data sources and the web, or 'proprietary' which is proprietary data sources only.
 * `max_num_results`: The maximum number of results to return.
 Defaults to 10.
 * `max_price`: The maximum price to consider for the results.
 Defaults to 10.